ffrixslee/gf-contrib/gfbook/Ex5/ex5.md

 # Exercise 5-6
 Add the ILike construct to the Foods grammar and implement it for your favourite languages.
 Also invent some other constructs where compile-time transfer is necessary.
+> Compile-time: involves functions which don't take any arguments
+> Run-time: involves functions which take arguments

 **Foods.gf**
 ```hs